RichardGrave/squeaky_mouse/README.md

 If two numbers (both in milliseconds) are used, a number is randomly picked that lies between the specified values.

 ## Default
+Default the auto clicking is ENABLED
-Default the LEFT mouse button auto click is ON\
+* LEFT mouse button auto click is ON
-Default the RIGHT mouse button auto click is OFF\
+* RIGHT mouse button auto click is OFF
-Default the MIDDLE mouse button auto click is OFF
+* MIDDLE mouse button auto click is OFF

 ## Usable keys
 * END key quits the program